Are social services accusing your relative of a deliberate deprivation of assets and threatening they won’t get free care?

 A Deliberate Deprivation of Assets is sometimes referred to as capital reduction.
 It means your relative is accused of reducing their savings on purpose to avoid being classed as a self-funder.

-For immediate assistance please call us now on 0203 653 0625 or complete a Free Online Enquiry and we will be delighted to help you.
+Steene Law have won many such cases, so please do not delay, call us now on 0203 653 0623 or complete a Free Online Enquiry and we will be delighted to help you.

 What is a self-funder?